jonathanw82/Can_Share/README.md

 #### Help
-Navigation across the top, heading middle top and infomation below about how to add a can, is my beer vegan, how to edit a can, how to add a link to images and urls for mobile and desktop.
+Navigation across the top, heading middle top and information below about how to add a can, is my beer vegan, how to edit a can, how to add a link to images and urls for mobile and desktop.
-The page also has links to wikapedia on different types of beer.
+The page also has links to wikipedia on different types of beer.
 Followed by links to self help such as drink aware and alcoholics anonymous.
-The help page is linked to, throughout the site, not just by the navigation bar but through small links next to things, the user may need guidance with.
+The help page is linked to, throughout the site, not just by the navigation bar but through small links next to things the user may need guidance with.

 #### About
-A little of history of the can share and how it came about and why the website was created in the first place.
+A little of the history of the can share, how it came about and why the website was created in the first place.

 #### Friends